-Our ‘ex-situ’ conservation work helps animals in their natural habitat.
+Our in-situ conservation partners help animals in their natural habitat.

-As well as the conservation work we do through our breeding programmes, we partner with several conservation organisations and charities to help the wild cousins of our animals.
+As well as the conservation work we do locally and through our breeding programmes, we partner with several conservation organisations and charities to help the wild cousins of our animals and their habitats.
+Since 2006 we have raised £73,000 for these partners.

 It’s not just about raising money, although we do that too.
-It’s about raising awareness amongst you, our half a million visitors, about the threats facing animals and what you can do to help.
-Here’s some of the people we’re doing great things with.
+It’s about raising awareness amongst you, our visitors, about the threats facing animals and what you can do to help.
+Here’s some of the organisations we’re partnered with across the globe.

 Registered charity number: 1109670